Sunday Morning Services

 The small congregation which later became Steinbach Mennonite Church held its first service on July 17, 1938.
 In 1942 the 53 member church was accepted into the General Conference.

-SMC has enjoyed the services of seven leading ministers:
+SMC has enjoyed the services of nine leading ministers:

 Rev. Isaac Warkentin was the first minister of the Steinbach Mennonite Church.
 He helped organize the congregation and held the first service on July 17, 1938.